 Are Summary Offense Convictions Automatically Sealed After 5 Years?

 Yes.
-Under the Pennsylvania Clean Slate 3.0 law, summary offenses are automatically sealed after 5 years if you have not been arrested or convicted of a crime in the 5 years since the summary offense conviction.
+Under the Pennsylvania Clean Slate law 3.0, summary convictions offenses are automatically sealed 5 years after conviction if restitution has been paid.

 What is the Difference Between a Summary Offense Expungement and a Summary Offense Criminal Record Seal?